artnest/walletery/README.md

 # walletery

-Sample wallet application with the use of PointyCastle API.
+Sample wallet application with the usage of PointyCastle API.